-After saying goodbye to the IMG Ama Dablam climbers, we continue up the Imja Kosi valley to Chukking, from where we make a spectacular climb of 18,238ft Chukking Ri.
-Then, we cross over into the Dudh Kosi valley to Lobuche via the Kongma La (18,320ft pass) and crossing of the famous Khumbu Glacier (rubble covered, no crampons or ropes needed).
-From here we head up to Gorak Shep and Kala Pattar (18,192ft climb) and a visit to Everest Base Camp (about 17,500ft).
+This is classic high-altitude trekking.
+We start our trip with the famous flight to Lukla and trek to Namche Bazaar.
+Then, on to Tengboche, Pangboche, Pheriche, and a nice acclimatization hike onto the ridge to see the North Ridge of Ama Dablam.
+We continue up the Imja Khola Valley to Chukkung, from where we make a spectacular (non-technical) climb of 18,238ft Chukkung Ri.
+Then, we cross over into the Dudh Kosi Valley to Lobuche via the Khongma La (18,320ft pass) and cross the famous Khumbu Glacier (rubble covered, no ropes needed).
+From here we head up to Gorak Shep, climb the famous trekking peak, Kala Pattar, (18,192ft) and visit Everest Base Camp (about 17,500ft).

-From Gokyo we ascend the Renjo La (17,515ft pass) which takes us to the famous Thame valley and the old trade route from Tingri (Tibet) to Namche.
+After departing the upper Dudh Kosi Valley the trekkers will turn west over to the Cho La (17,485ft pass) which leads to the spectacular Gokyo Valley, with incredible views of the south face of Cho Oyu and the surrounding peaks.
+From here we explore the glacial lakes and climb to the summit of our third trekking peak, Gokyo Ri (17,570ft).
+Then, we ascend the Renjo La (17,515ft pass) which takes us to the famous Thame Valley and the old trade route from Tingri (Tibet) to Namche.
 After a visit to the famous Thame monastery, we descend back to Namche and Lukla, having completed the perfect Everest loop trek!

 Expedition Organization and Leadership

-International Mountain Guides ("IMG")
+International Mountain Guides (IMG)

 IMG is the oldest and most respected high-altitude climbing service in the world and its Himalayan mountaineering programs are organized and directed by Eric Simonson.
-Their teams include a group of professionals and Sherpas who are the best in the business.
-Since 1990, over 600 IMG team members have summited the world's classic 8,000-meter peaks, including Everest, Lhotse, Cho Oyu and Shishapangma.
+Their teams include a group of professionals who are the best in the business.
+Since 1990, we have conducted over 60 Himalayan 8000 meter expeditions, and over 800 IMG team members have summited the world's classic 8,000-meter peaks, including Everest, Lhotse, Cho Oyu and Shishapangma.

-Our goal is to minimize risk while helping as many team members as possible reach their goal, and we invest in the people and equipment that will make this happen.
-We value our reputation as the premiere international climbing company, and we only put programs in place that measure up to our own high standards.
-If you would like to join a world-class team, we encourage you to contact us to discuss your goals and qualifications and secure an exciting role for yourself on our expedition!
+IMG leads the way!
+Our goal is to minimize risk while helping as many members as possible reach their goal, and we invest in the logistics and manpower to make this possible.
+We will not sit back and let other teams do the work.
+Invariably, our IMG Sherpas are part of the rope fixing efforts and the first team to the summit, preparing the route for future summit bids.
+We value our reputation as one of the premiere international climbing companies.
+If you would like to join a world-class team on Everest, we encourage you to contact us to discuss your goals and qualifications for membership in the IMG Everest team!

 Ang Jangbu and the IMG Sherpa Team

-A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked with Eric Simonson on every IMG Himalayan program since 1991 and is a very popular leader.
+A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked on every IMG Himalayan program since 1991 and is a very popular leader.
 Ang Jangbu Sherpa and his staff put together one of the very best Sherpa teams for IMG.
 We are proud to have a group of Sherpas working for us who are among the best paid, best led, best equipped, and best trained in the business.

 Joining a high-altitude trek or expedition is a serious decision.
 You should be completely confident in the organization and leadership before you make that decision.
 Many of you have climbed with us before, and because your experience with us was good, you're considering another climb with us.
 For those of you who haven't climbed with us before, we strongly encourage you to interview us thoroughly and also talk to our past clients.
 When you're ready to make the decision, we'll be happy to provide you with a complete list of references.
 Please also browse comments online from our trekkers and climbers.